RuhamLeal/store-manager-api/README.md

 $ npm start

 ```
-If you dont have node 16 version installed, you can run with docker-compose
+If you dont have node 16 version or MySQL installed, you can run with docker-compose
 ```
 $ docker-compose up -d

-Await download the image and then:
+Await download the images and then:

-$ docker exec -it talker_manager bash
+$ docker exec -it store_manager bash

 Inside the container, install dependecies:

 $ npm install

+And Run mysql scripts:

+$ npm run migration && npm run seed

-And Run server:
+And run server:

 $ npm start
 ```